Suicide attack on Kabul voter registration centre kills 31 - Journal du Cameroun

 Afghanistan began registering voters on April 14 for the long-delayed legislative elections.

-Officials have acknowledged that security is a major concern as the Taliban and other militant groups control or contest large swathes of the country.
+Officials have acknowledged that security is a major concern because the Taliban and other militant groups control or contest large swathes of the country.

 Afghan police and troops have been tasked with protecting polling centres, even as they struggle to get the upper hand against insurgents on the battlefield.